Zariphios School: History

-Zariphios was established in 1875 owing to an initiative of the Greek Education Committee of Thrace and the sponsorship of the banker and benefactor from Istanbul Georgios Zariphis, one of the prominent personalities in the Ottoman capital's business life at the time.
+Zariphios was established in 1875 owing to an initiative of the Greek Education Committee of Thrace and the sponsorship of the banker and benefactor from Constantinople Georgios Zariphis, one of the prominent personalities in the Ottoman capital's business life at the time.
 Additionally, Zariphis offered an annual amount of 1,000 pounds for the school's needs.

 The school soon became a well known educational institution for Greek communities inside and outside the region of Eastern Rumelia (an autonomous province under Ottoman control, established in 1878 and united in 1885 with the Principality of Bulgaria) and Thrace.
 To increase its authority and prestige, the Zariphios increased its contacts with prominent educational institutions in Greece and Western Europe.
 Moreover, it attracted university teachers in the fields of philology, mathematics and theology from the capital of the Greek state, Athens, as well as music teachers from France and Germany.

 From 1881, the Zariphios and the rest of the Greek schools in the city synchronized their curriculum with the schools in Greece, while from 1885 they issued certificates identical to those of high schools in Greece.
 In 1906, Greek-Bulgarian antagonism over the Macedonian Question led to the departure of the majority of the Greek community.
 Their schools had to close, and the remaining female students of the Zariphios attended the local French college of Saint Augustine.